gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 ### Logic

-    Set the question answer duration to 30.
+    Set the answering period duration to 30.

 ## Rulings